Nesara-11/Road-Accident-Dashboard/README.md

 •	Casualties by Road Type for the Current Year
 •	Current Year Casualties by Area/ Location & by Day/Night
-•	Total Casualties and Total Accidents by Location Data Sourcing
+•	Total Casualties and Total Accidents by Location
-The dataset can be found here .

 Data Cleaning and Transformation
 This stage began with getting to know the dataset and checking for any data quality issues.
 1. Checking NULL values, blanks and Errors